Apprenticeships and Traineeships

 Skills Tasmania also offer a Workforce Training Consultancy service for learners or employers seeking advice and assistance.

 Need further information?

-If you experiencing an issue with your ANP provider or your apprenticeship or traineeship is at risk, please contact a Workforce Training Consultant.
+If you experiencing an issue with your AASN Provider or your apprenticeship or traineeship is at risk, please contact a Workforce Training Consultant.

 Apprenticeships and traineeships are best described as an employee who learns on the job with guidance from a mentor or manager, and undertakes classroom learning delivered by a training organisation.
 It is a three-way partnership formalised through a training contract.